 For many situations in life, waiting can be the hardest part.
 And when it comes to college admissions, that definitely proves true.
 But it's important to remain proactive even during the time you await decisions from your target schools.

 Students and families can easily become anxious or pessimistic during this part of the admissions process, feeling they no longer have control over the decisions they await.
-But there's no need to despair, as there are proactive steps students can take during this time.
+But there's no need to despair, here are 7 proactive college admissions steps students can take during this time.

 The final deadline for some applications may be weeks away, but it is advantageous to submit them earlier.
 Unexpected issues can arise, including ones that require outside help to solve - like college websites crashing.
 College admissions offices are flooded with applications this time of year, so allowing extra time for them to process your applications can help.